 What is Diverticulosis / Diverticulitis?

-Diverticula are pockets that develop in the colon wall, usually in the sigmoid colon, but may involve the entire colon.
+Diverticula are natural pockets that develop in the colon wall.
+These may involve the entire colon, but in particular diverticula in the sigmoid colon cause most of the issues leading to surgery.
 Diverticulosis describes the presence of these pockets.
 Diverticulitis describes inflammation or complications of these pockets.

 If you suffer from diverticulitis, surgery may be the best option for you.
 Minimally invasive laparoscopic and robotic surgery are great options for diverticulitis.
 We specialize in these minimally invasive techniques that get you feeling better quicker and safer.

-Diverticulitis is an infection – most often in the sigmoid – and often presents with pain, chills, fever and change in bowel habits.
-The pain is characteristically left lower abdomen but may be in the lower abdomen and sometimes on the right side.
-More intense symptoms such as severe pain and high fever and difficulty passing bowel movements can be associated with serious complications such as a perforation with an abscess.
+Diverticulitis is an infection – most often in the sigmoid – and often presents with pain, chills, fever, and change in bowel habits.
+The pain is characteristically left lower abdomen but maybe in the lower abdomen and sometimes on the right side.
+More intense symptoms such as severe pain and high fever and difficulty passing bowel movements can be associated with serious complications such as perforation with an abscess.